-Now this stack has been flown and tested for the last twenty years on various programmes all over the world.
-Very recently we have had various types of hypersonic and rotary programmes that have needed a more compact and smaller solution that this form factor could not offer.
+Now this stack has been flown and tested for the last twenty years on various programs all over the world.
+Very recently we have had various types of hypersonic and rotary programs that have needed a more compact and smaller solution that this form factor could not offer.

 Our solution to that problem was to repackage a power supply so it didn't have just a singular column but two columns.
 Now what this allows is both these columns to share the power supply and the backplane while still using one overhead.
 So what that allows you to do is have a reduction in your height and a reduction in your total volume and weight.

 Now what I'll be doing here is disassembling this stack and putting it into this form factor to compare the size difference between the two.

 Now, typically there is mounting screws here.
 I've already taken them out of the stack to make this demonstration easier.
 This stack consists of ten modules, one overhead unit and nine I/O modules.
 So there's an equal balance on both sides when I go to transition this stack to here.

 So I'm going to simply take the modules off like so and just like previously on one of these sides, the overhead will be on the bottom and then you will stack the I/Os on top of that and then on the other side will simply be just I/Os.